yast/yast-storage-ng/doc/sle15_features_in_partitioner.md

 possible for SLE-15-SP1.
 Each of them is presented in this document together with some rough ideas.

- * Use full disks (in addition to partitions) to create LVM VGs and RAIDs.
+ * Use full disks (in addition to partitions) to create MD RAIDs.
  * Allow to format/mount/encrypt a full disk (just like we do with partitions).
  * Handle partitions within a RAID.
  * BCache